KoslickiLab/KEGG_sketching_annotation_reproducibles/comparison_with_other_tools/README.md

-# KEGG-sketch-each-KO
-This repository gives instructions on how to reproduce the results for the comparison of sourmash with KofamScan and Diamond.
+This file gives instructions on how to reproduce the results for the comparison of sourmash with KofamScan and Diamond.

 ## Installation